-I watched the first episode of Our Planet yesterday evening whilst eating the first salad I’ve had in months (why I avoid eating leaves puzzles me – I so enjoy them when I do).
-David Attenborough narrates and I’ve had a bit of a crush on him for years (and he’s been around for ages).
-His eloquent delivery and slightly scruffy intellectual aristocracy enchants me.
+I watched the first episode of Our Planet yesterday evening whilst eating the first salad I’ve had in months.
+Why I avoid eating leaves puzzles me.
+I so enjoy them when I do.
+David Attenborough narrates, and I’ve had a bit of a crush on him for years (and he’s been around for ages).
+His eloquent delivery enchants me.

 In the natural world –